Downs Syndrome

 • Recurrent otitis media

-• Visual problems such myopiastrabismus and cataracts
+• Visual problems, such as myopiastrabismus and cataracts

 • Atlantoaxial instability